Health and Insurance

 17 : Police

-18 : Fire department
+18 : Fire brigade

-112: Emergency number valid throughout the EU (from any cell phone).
+112: EU-wide emergency number (from any cell phone).

-Paris : 01 47 07 77 77 or 3624SOS médecin
+Paris: 01 47 07 77 77 or 3624SOS médecin

 Bordeaux: 05 56 48 75 59 or 3624SOS médecin Bordeaux

-Lyon: 04.78.83.51.51 or 3624SOS doctor Lyon
+Lyon: 04.78.83.51.51 or 3624SOS médecin Lyon

 Chambéry: 3624SOS doctor Chambéry

-Bordeaux : 05 57 57 88 88 (TBM Bordeaux)
+Bordeaux: 05 57 57 88 88 (TBM Bordeaux)

 USEFUL RESOURCES

-Public service for individuals
+Public services for individuals

 French emergency number